act-rules/act-rules.github.io/_rules/auto-update-text-efbfc7.md

 ## Background

+The [instruments][instrument] used to pass this rule (if any), must meet all level A Success Criteria in order to fully satisfy [Success Criterion 2.2.2: Pause, Stop, Hide][sc 2.2.2].
+These extra requirements are left out of this rule, and of the definition of [instrument][], for the sake of simplicity.

 - [Understanding Success Criterion 2.2.2: Pause, Stop, Hide][sc 2.2.2]
 - [G186: Using a control in the Web page that stops moving, blinking, or auto-updating content][g186]
 - [F16: Failure of Success Criterion 2.2.2 due to including scrolling content where movement is not essential to the activity without also including a mechanism to pause and restart the content][f16]